viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 - Removes the need to manage print drivers

 Windows protected print mode is designed to work with Mopria certified printers only.
 Many existing printers are already compatible.
-For more information, refer to [Windows protected print mode device compatibility] (/windows-hardware/drivers/print/windows-protected-print-mode)

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**